 This transect ends on the Ten Mile River and connects to Ten Mile State Beach which is a well-known habitat for Snowy Plovers and sea birds.
-This is a new transect with no data logged yet.
+This is a new transect with very little data logged yet.
 Adding this transect is exciting as it is a very popular beach for individuals to recreate at all throughout the year.
 This beach is a county beach which is well used as a dog beach.
-It is exciting to get more volunteers trained for MPA Watch and watch the data roll in like the tides here!